Nim/tabu-db-api/doc/suggestions.md

 - **Testing**: Run application tests to ensure all components work correctly with the new configuration system.
 Create specific tests for different configuration scenarios.

-- **Documentation Updates**: Add details in the project README about the centralized configuration pattern, available configuration options, and how to properly set environment variables.
+- **Documentation Updates**: Add details in the project doc/ files about the centralized configuration pattern, available configuration options, and how to properly set environment variables.

 - **Further Centralization**: Identify other parts of the codebase that might benefit from centralization:
   - Error message templates